Table of Contents ×

 Not to mention, describing why it needs to be learned is also an essential part of your video’s beginning.

-It will convince people to continue watching because they know what benefits they will get and what problem they will solve from watching the video.
+It will convince people to continue watching because they know what benefits they will get and what problems they will solve from watching the video.

-Take a look at this short example from CityCare.
+Take a look at this short example from Rheesus Medicine.

-The video covers not just the symptoms of back pain and how to treat it but also why knowing the solution is needed.
+The video covers the symptoms of back pain and how to treat it, and why knowing the solution is needed.

 That is not the only reason why the video deserves to be one of the best training videos.